qyubrooks/python-challenge/README.md

 * In this challenge, I was tasked with creating a Python script for analyzing the financial records of company.
 I got a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

-  * The task is to create a Python script that analyzes the records to calculate each of the following:
+* I analyzed the records to calculate each of the following:

   * The total number of months included in the dataset